splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 Troubleshoot unsupported steps
 ------------------------------------------
-If your recording contains unsupported steps, you need to reformat the step to fit one of the following types of step that Splunk Synthetic Monitoring supports for Chrome Puppeteer:
+If your recording contains unsupported steps, you need to reformat the step to fit one of the following types of steps that Splunk Synthetic Monitoring supports for Chrome Puppeteer:

 * Click
 * Change